JeffDotingco/herams-i18n/docs/index.rst

 Update your User Profile
 ------------------------
 Each user has a profile associated with their account.
-This permits you do to customize your profile, change your email address or password without requiring additional support.
+This permits you to change your user name, email address or password without requiring additional support.

-1. To update your user profile or account details, click your username shown on the top right corner of the page.
+1. To update your user profile, click your username shown on the top right corner of the page.
-2. This opens your `user profile <https://herams.org/user/account>`_ and allows you to change your personal information such as your name, organization and contact details.
+2. This opens your `user profile <https://herams.org/user/account>`_ and allows you to change your personal information.

-.. note:: First name, last name and organization are mandatory fields.

 Change Password
 ---------------

-1. To alter your password, open your user profile as explained `above <#update-your-user-profile>`_.
+1. To change your password, open your user profile as explained `above <#update-your-user-profile>`_.
-2. Click on the `Account <https://herams.org/user/account>`_ link to access your account information.
+2. In the pop-up window that opens, select the `Password`  tab.
-3. On the page opening, you should be able to change your email address and enter a new password.
+3. You should be able to change your email address and enter a new password.
-4. Make sure to click the |submit-en| button to confirm your changes.
+4. Make sure to click the |update-password-en| button to confirm your changes.
+5. To return to the main page, close the pop-up by clicking the X in the top right corner.

 .. image:: media/vid/HeRAMS_change_password.gif
    :alt: change password video